Owen-Splat/LAS-Randomizer/README.md

 # LAS-Randomizer
 A randomizer for The Legend of Zelda: Link's Awakening remake.
 Currently still very early in development.

-Based on the original randomizer here: https://github.com/la-switch/LAS-Randomizer
+Based on the original randomizer [here](https://github.com/la-switch/LAS-Randomizer)

 This release version allows for shuffling chests, NPC gifts including the Trading Quest, miscellaneous standing items, minigames, boss drops, instruments, and standing heart pieces.
 More work will come soon.

 Several extra options, including Trapsanity, Shuffled Dungeons, Randomized Music, Randomized Enemies and more!
 Don't like checking a specific location?
 You can toggle it to always be junk!
+Want to start with a specific item?
+Go ahead!

 Please note that while most things are functional, there is a definite possibility of the logic resulting in softlocks.
 This will be especially true with the glitched logics.
 If this does happen, dying and selecting the Save + Quit option will respawn you back at Marin's house.